How Global Leaders Use Patent Monitoring Service To Stay Ahead

 - Post grant events for maintenance of patents

 This monitoring is crucial for companies with large portfolios/patent pools to maintain and preferred watch type is Prosecution.

 Final Thoughts – Patent Monitoring Service

 To summarize, patent monitoring services identify and highlight dynamic patterns and trends in technology and market space at regular time intervals (i.e. weekly, monthly, quarterly, or yearly), which enable decision makers to strategize before making decisions.
 As elaborated above, four different types of Monitoring studies (viz.
 Technology, Ownership, Prosecution and Commercial) can be customized or combined to achieve any of the five objectives (Risk Mitigation, Commercialization/Licensing, R&D, Building IP and/or Maintaining IP assets) of an organization.
 Such strategies can be utilized in developing solutions and models to advance in investments, collaborations and building on commercial values of technology and products.
-If you are interested in Patent Monitoring Service for your business, please contact us.

 -Devika Saini (Life Sciences) and the Editorial Team